Orange County Drug Manufacturing Defense Attorney

 On the other hand, taking steps to prepare for manufacturing an illegal drug, without engaging in any step in the manufacturing process, does not violate section 11379.6 HS.
 Buying lab supplies with the intent to assemble a drug lab is not enough to support a conviction.

 Once the lab has been assembled and all the ingredients for manufacturing the drug are present, the line between preparing to manufacture and manufacturing becomes hazy.
 An attempt to manufacture is also a crime, even if the attempt is unsuccessful or the manufacturing process is never completed.
 The maximum penalty for attempt is half the penalty that would apply to the completed crime.

-Defenses for Manufacturing Charges
+Defenses for Manufacturing Charges in Orange County

 A number of defenses are available to manufacturing charges.
 One involves the ambiguous difference between manufacturing, attempting to manufacture, and preparing to manufacture.
 When the evidence establishes preparation but nothing else, the accused is entitled to an acquittal or a dismissal.

 Other potential defenses include: